davidbarat/P13/README.md

 [![Build Status](https://travis-ci.com/davidbarat/P13.svg?branch=master)](https://travis-ci.com/davidbarat/P13)

-The purpose of this project is to allow user to send sos message to a list of trusted persons.
+The purpose of this project is to allow user to send SOS message to a list of trusted persons.

 ![Screenshot](https://github.com/davidbarat/P13/blob/main/imagesite.png)